Shippers

 Shippers should use this window to audit:

-Carrier fleet age and maintenance posture
+- Carrier fleet age and maintenance strategies

-Emissions compliance readiness for late-2026 and 2027
+- Emissions compliance readiness for late-2026 and 2027 (if needed)

 Plan for Policy-Led Volatility in 2026

-A compressed prebuy window could emerge
+- A compressed prebuy window could emerge

-OEM orderboards could tighten quickly
+- OEM orderboards could tighten rapidly

-Regional regulatory differences may create service imbalances
+- Regional regulatory differences could create uneven service availability

-For shippers, the playbook is preparation—not prediction.
+For shippers, the playbook remains preparation—not prediction.

 Actions to take now:

-Build carrier redundancy into high-risk regions
+- Add carrier redundancy in high-risk or regulation-sensitive regions

 Want to hear more from ACT Research?
 Tim Denoyer sat down with Jeremy Wolfe from FleetOwner to talk about for-hire trucking's overcapacity problem and its likely solutions.